RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: Conclusion and Future work

 \section{Conclusion and Future work}

-RAT+ points to a promising direction for efficiency: designing dense architectures that retain full dense capability while supporting a broader set of sparse inference patterns, rather than training separate sparse architectures from scratch.
+RAT+ points to a promising direction for improving inference efficiency: beyond investigating downstream methods, we can also design upstream architectures that support a broader set of effective sparse inference patterns.
 Large-scale experiments demonstrate the effectiveness of full-sequence recurrence and active recurrence learning for supporting dilated inference, highlighting RAT+'s potential for future language model development.

-\textbf{Limitations and Future work} As mentioned earlier, the efficiency of RAT+ could be further improved with dedicated CUDA kernels.
-Specialized kernels may also support more diverse sparse patterns, such as combining top-k block attention with dilated attention or using different dilation or window sizes across heads.
-From an inference perspective, identifying optimal sparse configurations is another interesting direction.
-Extending RAT+ to larger-scale settings and other modalities also presents promising opportunities.
-In addition, aspects such as GQA/MQA and NoPE discussed in \autoref{subsec:further_analyses} merit further investigation.
+\textbf{Limitations and Future work} The efficiency of RAT+ could be further improved with dedicated CUDA kernels.
+Identifying optimal sparse configurations and further investigating the benefits from recurrence to other inference sparse patterns also present two interesting directions.
 RAT+ may also benefit several additional scenarios.
-First, it could be useful in tokenizer-free settings with byte-level inputs, where hierarchical representations are desirable.
+First, it could be useful in tokenizer-free settings with byte-level input, where hierarchical representations are desirable.
 Dilation naturally controls attention granularity: early layers with small dilation capture fine-grained units such as bytes or words, while deeper layers with larger dilation model higher-level structures such as phrases or sentences more efficiently.
 Second, RAT+ may benefit parallel-style sampling for reasoning.
 For example, dilated attention can be used during the exploration phase for fast sampling, after which the model switches to the dense version to generate the final outputs with higher accuracy.
-This may be feasible because we found that the sparse and dense versions produce highly similar outputs as they're derived from the same dense checkpoint.
+This may be feasible because we found that the sparse and dense variants produce highly similar outputs by originating from the same dense checkpoint.